MihirSahu2710/Stride/README.md

 # Stride
-SNW Capstone Project: FinIQ - A modern finance platform inspired by Zerodha, built using HTML, CSS, and JavaScript.
+SNW Capstone Project: Stride - A modern finance platform inspired by Zerodha, built using HTML, CSS, and JavaScript.